oiraqi/paradigms/P2-Integration/README.md

 Also, the more services/functionality the protocol supports, the more tedious the whole process becomes!
 ## Objective
+Can we imagine a paradigm, which provides us software developers, with the *luxury* to invoke remote services/functionality, *as if they were local*!?

 ## Architecture
 <p align="center"><img src="figures/architecture.png"></p>